 We are very grateful for any donations you are able to make.
-Thank you.
+You can easily donate to the work at Christ Church in way that suits you.

 Giving and stewardship is a key part of how we live our lives when we become disciples of Jesus Christ.
 It is an active response to God’s grace and a faithful response to God’s call in scripture to generosity of heart.
 So we are stewards of all that God has given us; and that includes our time, our talents, our possessions and our money.

 The four key principles of Christian Stewardship are:

 - Discipleship: How we handle money, wealth and possessions is a central part of our discipleship.